 - Understand what kind of questions are asked by the UPSC.
 For this, you should go through the previous years’ UPSC question papers of mechanical engineering diligently.

 - Cover the theory portions thoroughly.

-- In the next step, practice all the solved examples of numericals from the standard textbooks.
+- In the next step, practise all the solved examples of numerical from the standard textbooks.

-- The next step should be to practice numericals from the previous year question papers.
+- The next step should be to practice numerical from the previous year question papers.

 - You should also solve papers in an exam-setting.
 For this, a test series will also help.
 Solving papers in an exam-setting will enable you to understand the particular demands of the IAS exam such as writing comprehensive answers in a limited time frame, the knack of choosing questions to answer when there is a choice, etc.

 - You should make notes for most topics in this subject because there are multiple sources for studying and this helps for revision also.
 Ideally, you should also have a separate set of notes for all the formulas which can help you in a quick last-minute revision on the eve of the examination.